 In both pregnancies I was struck by Symphasis Pubis Dysfunction (SPD) a debilitating, disabling and excruciating problem with the ligaments in the pelvis where they move excessively during pregnancy.
-I describe my first experience with SPD here.
+My son was born with neonatal abstinence syndrome as I suffered from SPD – I describe my first experience with SPD here.

 It was an exhausting struggle to get to my induction day, by then I couldn’t walk as it felt like my leg was going to rip off (take into account that this is WITH opiate pain killers!!)
 I was depressed and in agony every single hour of the day and night.
 Miraculously though my labour was the easiest part of my pregnancy and I really focussed.
 My midwife happened to be a schoolfriend and once Freddie was born it was she who told me we would need to stay in due to the opiate effects and be monitored.

 He was born perfectly and did not need a team to supply oxygen for breathing difficulties which the morphine could have caused.This was my first shock.
 I knew nothing about this and I suppose I didn’t really take it in.

 Getting to know my baby in that newborn bubble, the first 24 hours were fine.
 He was a perfect newborn.
 36 hours in, it was a different scenario.
 Initially, he started to sneeze, lots.
 This was the first symptom of withdrawal they looked out for and it hit me in the pit of my stomach.
 As soon as the cord was cut Freddie would have started to withdraw.
 I felt SO guilty and heartbroken.
 He then became extremely fussy with his feeds, he was starving hungry and rooting so much but just couldn’t grasp to suckle, he just couldn’t do it.
 Then when he did take any milk he was forcefully sick.
 The neonatal abstinence syndrome was cruel and took no prisoners.